About

 Artworks are in many different media and explore a wide range of themes.
 People take part for many different reasons, including, personal expression, to tell a story, to join with others, as part of an art practice, for therapeutic benefit, and even for fun.

-It place during October each year at Summerhall.
-This website shows the most recent exhibition long after the physical exhibition has ended.
+It takes place during October each year at Summerhall.
+After the physical exhibition has ended, photos of it are shared and kept on this website.

 Each Out of Sight Out of Mind is unique, shaped by that years group of planners and exhibitors.